Keri Lees

 Keri Lees (née Maddox; born 4 July 1972) is a female English retired athlete who competed at the 2000 Summer Olympics as well as three World Championships (1993, 1999, 2001).
 She competed in the 100 metres hurdles and 400 metres hurdles.

-Biography r
+Biography

 Maddox became the British 400 metres hurdles champion after winning the British AAA Championships title at the 1997 AAA Championships.

 Maddox won the 100 metres AAA title in 1998 and then represented England in both the 100 metres hurdles and 400 metres hurdles events, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 Maddox retained the 100 metres AAA title in 1999 and regained the 400 metres hurdles AAA title at the 2000 AAA Championships and shortly afterwards represented Great Britain at the 2000 Olympic Games in Sydney.